 Balances and transactions between the Company and its subsidiaries have been eliminated on consolidation and are not disclosed here.
 Details of the transactions between the Company and other related parties are disclosed below:

 a) Trading transactions

-There have been no material trading transactions with related parties during each of the nine months ended May 31, 2021 and May 31, 2020.
+There have been no material trading transactions with related parties during each of the years ended August 31, 2021 and 2020.

 b) Compensation of key management personnel